amallevenm/ESP01-Driver-for-LPC2129/README.md

 2. Enter your Wi-Fi name, password, server IP, and port when prompted.
 3. The module will connect automatically and print status over UART0.
 4. Type `SEND` in the terminal to send a message to the server.
+5. Any message received from the server is printed directly on UART0

 ```
 Enter wifi name:     MyNetwork